Cat Can’t Walk After Gabapentin – Know the Signs and What to Do

 Because of the additional record-keeping requirements and limitations, it’s also possible that your veterinarian’s office won’t stock gabapentin in areas where it’s restricted and will instead issue you a prescription to pick it up at a nearby drugstore.

-Gabapentin for Cats: How Long Does It Last?
+Gabapentin For Cats: How Long Does It Last?

 Gabapentin is generally effective for about 12-24 hours.
 Some cats might require a maintenance dose after the initial treatment to prevent future episodes of pain.